aileen-byte/Team14/personal statements/Aileen.md

 To implement the two-way set-associative cache, I began by studying the lecture material and the diagrams particularly the one shown above to fully understand how the tag, set index, valid bits, and hit logic interact in hardware.
 I first translated the conceptual table structure into SystemVerilog, decoding the memory address into its tag and set index fields.
 From there, I allocated the cache as a two-way structure, where each way stores a used bit, dirty bit, valid bit, tag, and data, mirroring the organisation in the textbook diagrams.

 Once the structure was in place, I introduced the necessary registers to update cache lines on hits and misses.
 I then implemented the hit/miss detection logic in a combinational block, comparing the incoming tag against both ways and generating the appropriate hit signals.
 This same block also handled updating the used bit for the replacement policy and preparing the data output during hits.
-For misses, I added the logic required to generate the correct signals to the main memory—requesting a refill, writing back dirty lines, and updating the cache line with new data once the memory response arrives.
+For misses, I added the logic required to generate the correct signals to the main memory - requesting a refill, writing back dirty lines, and updating the cache line with new data once the memory response arrives.

-Throughout this process, I continuously referred back to the lecture diagrams to ensure the implementation followed the standard two-way set-associative design principles while adapting them to fit our RISC-V processor’s memory interface and control requirements.

 ### Unit tests